-Around the time when a child is in about 1st grade or the age of 6 or 7, they really learn to read well.
-So reading comprehension and decoding strategies are at the top of the list for these youngsters.
+Around the time when a child is the age of 6 or 7, they start to seriously develop their reading skills, so reading comprehension and decoding strategies are at the top of the list for these youngsters.

-Decoding is an essential skill, because it is the foundation in which all other reading is built upon.
-Primary students (in grades K-2) will need to know how to decode basic words and text in order to read, as well as comprehend what they are reading.
+Decoding is an essential skill, because it is the foundation on which all other reading is built.
+Primary students (in grades K-2) will need to know how to decode basic words and text in order to read and comprehend what they are reading.

 However, for some students, even the simplest of words can be a struggle.
 This is when tools and teaching strategies must be used.

-Teach your students to break the word up into more "Manageable" parts.
-For example, the word "Remember" may look difficult to a young child.
-But, when chunked up in to "Re-mem-ber," it will almost certainly be more manageable.
-Tell students they can even clap the symbols to help them learn how to chunk a word.
-For the example “Re-mem-ber” they can clap three times, and this will help them break the word apart.
+Teach your students to break the word up into more manageable parts.
+For example, the word "remember" may look difficult to a young child, but when chunked up into "re-mem-ber," it will almost certainly be more manageable.
+Tell students they can even clap the syllables to help them learn how to chunk a word.
+For the example “re-mem-ber,” they can clap three times, and this will help them break the word apart.

-Students need to think about what the meaning of the text is in order to gauge an unfamiliar word.
+Students need to think about the meaning of the text in order to gauge an unfamiliar word.
 Instruct students to read the sentence and think about what it is trying to say.
-Then, go back and re-read the word.
+Then have them go back and re-read the word.
 This brings us to our next strategy.

-Some students will have to read, and re-read a word several times in order to make sense of it.
-Teach your students that this is OK, and it’s a good thing to be persistent while reading.
-Even if they have to re-read a word 10 times in order to understand it, they will reap the benefits of it because once they learn that word, they will always know it.
+Some students will have to re-read a word several times in order to make sense of it.
+Teach your students that this is okay, and it’s a good thing to be persistent while reading.
+Even if they have to re-read a word 10 times in order to understand it, they will reap the benefits of it, because once they learn that word, they will always know it.

-If a student just simply cannot read the word, have them skip the word and continue reading the sentence.
-Sometimes after reading a little bit further, the meaning will become clearer and the student can go back to the skipped word and re-read the sentence knowing the proper meaning.
+If a student is really struggling with reading a word, have them skip the word and continue reading the sentence.
+Sometimes after reading a little bit further, the meaning will become clear and the student can go back to the skipped word and re-read the sentence knowing the proper meaning.

 Pictures can be a lifesaver for struggling readers.
-If a student cannot read a word, all they have to do is look at the picture to give them a clue of the meaning.
-This is usually the students’ favorite strategy because it is the easiest and most effective way to figure out a word and its meaning.
-However, it’s important to not allow students to only use this strategy.
-This should not be their only go-to strategy when they come upon a hard word.
+If a student cannot read a word, they can look at a picture to give them a clue of the meaning.
+This is usually the students’ favorite strategy, because it is the easiest and most effective way to figure out a word’s meaning.
+It’s important, however, to encourage students to use a variety of reading strategies.
+This should not be their only go-to strategy when they come upon a difficult word.

 Here is a quick tool that is very effective and popular with many teachers.
 Print this out, laminate it, and give it to your students to reference in school and at home.